Tax Questions & Tips

 If you want to deduct student loan interest and you file your tax return as “single,” “head of household,” or “qualifying widow(er)”:

-How does the student loan tax deduction work?
+How to claim the student loan interest deduction on your tax return

 Lifetime Learning Credit (LLC)

-According to the IRS, the Lifetime Learning Credit is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
-This credit can be used to help pay for undergraduate, graduate, and professional degree courses, including courses to acquire or improve job skills.
+The Lifetime Learning Credit is for qualified tuition and related expenses paid for eligible students enrolled in an eligible school.
+This credit can help pay for undergraduate, graduate, and professional degree courses.
+This includes courses to get or improve job skills.
 There is no limit on the number of years you can claim the credit, and it is worth up to $2,000 per tax return.

 To claim the LLC, you must meet all three of these qualifications: